Want to get on ODSP but don't know how?

 There are some restrictions on the laws that the Tribunal can consider and apply

 in its proceedings.
-These include:- Constitutional Validity
+These include:

 The SBT cannot inquire into or decide the constitutional validity of an Act or Regulation [Act s.67(2)(a)].
 This prohibits the Tribunal from hearing issues raised under the Canadian Charter of Rights and Freedoms such as equality rights claims, and as well challenges to legislation based on federal division of powers (eg. arguing that a provincial law is properly a federal power and as such illegal).
-(See "Canadian Constitution and Charter of Rights and Freedoms", below).
+(See s.7: "Constitutional Issues", below).
 Note that most Charter discrimination issues can be argued under the Ontario Human Rights Code (see s.8, below).

-- Ultra Vires Regulations
+• Ultra Vires Regulations

 The Tribunal cannot declare regulations to be "ultra vires" [Act s.67(2)(b) - let me explain.

-However if someone thinks that a regulation makes rules that are NOT authorized under the main ("parent") legislation, then the regulation (or more often part of it) can be challenged and perhaps even struck down in court as being "ultra vires" (beyond jurisdiction).
+However if someone thinks that a regulation makes rules that are not authorized under the main ("parent") legislation, then the regulation (or more often part of it) can be challenged and perhaps even struck down in court as being "ultra vires" (beyond jurisdiction).

-The Tribunal CANNOT rule on ultra vires regulations and such cases must be taken directly to court.
+The Tribunal cannot rule on ultra vires regulations and such cases must be taken directly to court.
 The case of Re Merrick and Ontario (Director, VRS) 49 OR (2d) 675 (HC, 1985) is an example of an "ultra vires" (and improper delegation of authority) argument in an older Ontario social assistance context (vocational rehab services).
-The case combined several appeal and judicial review proceedings at once. (h) Parties
+The case combined several appeal and judicial review proceedings at once.

 .
 General